On the Lagrange and Markov Dynamical Spectra: Introduction

-Meanwhile, with a fixed irrational $\alpha$ better results can be expect.
-Which leads us to associate with each $\alpha$, its best constant of approximation (Lagrange value of $\alpha$) is given by Then, always holds that $k(\alpha)\geq \sqrt{5}$.
+Meanwhile, for a fixed irrational $\alpha$ better results can be expected.
+This leads us to associate, to each $\alpha$, its best constant of approximation (Lagrange value of $\alpha$), given by Then, we always have $k(\alpha)\geq \sqrt{5}$.
 Consider the set known as \textit{{Lagrange spectrum}} (for properties of $L$ cf. \cite{CF}).\\